forbidden-arts/miniRT/README.md

 <!-- ![dpalmer's 42 FdF Score](https://badge42.vercel.app/api/v2/cli5pb141011308mh1fmi5qrq/project/2909195) -->

 ## 🤓 Overview
+Finally!
+A sexy project!
+Where have you been all my life?

 Who can take a small text file and turn it into a 3D rendering?
 Me and [This Guy](https://github.com/sakarisalmi/).
 It's rather impressive since we both had extremely limited experience with anything graphics-related.
 It's *even more impressive* that we didn't kill each other.

 But we did think about it...a lot.